 All employers have a duty of care to make sure you’re kept safe while you’re at work.
 As part of this, they should provide you with protective gloves to reduce the chance of burns or cuts.
 They should also ensure that safety guards are used to avoid your hands getting caught up in dangerous machinery.

-All our solicitors make personal injury claims on a no win no fee basis.
+Almost all expert solicitors make personal injury claims on a no win no fee basis.
 This means that if your claim is unsuccessful and you don’t receive any compensation, then you won’t need to pay.
 If your case is successful, then you’ll pay your solicitor as a percentage of the money you receive – but you’ll know how much this will be before starting.